SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Elbow sprain - aftercare

 A sprain is an injury to the ligaments around a joint.
-A ligament is a band of tissue that connects bone to bone.
+A ligament is a thick band of tissue that connects bone to bone.
 The ligaments in your elbow help connect the bones of your upper and lower arm around your elbow joint.
-When you sprain your elbow, you have pulled or torn one or more of the ligaments in your elbow joint.
+When you sprain your elbow, you have injured one or more of the ligaments in your elbow joint.

 More About Your Injury